 This policy relates to complaints about the educational administration of an academy and typically applies to complaints made by parents and carers of students.
+This policy won't cover areas that are addressed in our policies such as: appeals over admissions, exclusions and SEN assessments.
+The policy also does not cover services provided onsite by a third party.
+(In that instance the third party provider should be covered directly.)
 It does not relate to matters which are governed by employment legislation or those where the principles of civil contract law would normally apply e.g. service/supply contracts entered into with an academy.
 This procedure does not apply to employees of the Trust, alternative employment procedures exist for raising concerns.